slaout/jstf/README.md

 In the test generator project, there is a Main class generating an XML file with thousands of strings and plurals.
 Here are the results:
 TODO Jar size, class loading time on computer and Android devices.

+TODO Format the tests and results in an intelligible way!

 	GENERATED CONSTANTS
 		STRINGS: